gituser-rk/cmk_livestatus_trafficlight/README.md

 /opt/trafficlight/checkstatus.py

-Tasks: Query Livestatus, set LED Status
+Tasks: Query Livestatus, calculate and set LED Status

-Cronjob every minute
+Loop every 30 seconds

 ## Livestatus Queries
 Three queries are necessary:
-1) check if hosts, which relates to certain 'contact_groups' are unacknowledged in status CRITICAL or WARN
+1) check if hosts, which relates to certain 'contact_groups' are unacknowledged (and not in scheduled maintanance) in status CRITICAL or WARN
-2) check if services, which relates to hosts in certain 'contact_groups' are unacknowledged in status CRITICAL
+2) check if services, which relates to hosts in certain 'contact_groups' are unacknowledged (and not in scheduled maintanance) in status CRITICAL
-3) check if services, which relates to hosts in certain 'contact_groups' are unacknowledged in status WARN
+3) check if services, which relates to hosts in certain 'contact_groups' are unacknowledged (and not in scheduled maintanance) in status WARN

-Query 1 result>0 leads always to a red Light
+Query 1 result>0 leads to a red Light

 Query 2 result>0 leads to a red Light